ProjectIgnis/Distribution/README.md

 	* music and sound volume controls separated

 * Updated skins handling.
+	* 10 sample skins and a template are provided.
+	* skins can now be applied with the game running, without restarting.
+	* skins will also support a `textures` folder to make those itens more customizable.
 	* more details available in the README in your `skin` folder.

 * Added option to set maximum FPS in the configuration file.